Cluster D - D01

 Summary

-Project D01 will provide ex-ante land use cover and management scenarios reflecting different socio-economic developments.
-The scenarios with an annual resolution until 2050 will provide results at continental scale with sub-national detail.
-To consider interactions at regional and global scale due to market feedback, a recursive-dynamic global Computable General Equilibrium (CGE) model will be further developed and applied for the scenario quantification.
-This model covers all sectors of the economy with detail for sectors relevant for land use, and considers important drivers of structural change, such as income and demography dependent changes in consumption including diets.
-The storylines will be developed based on the Shared Socio-Economic Pathways (SSPs) from the Intergovernmental Panel on Climate Change (IPCC).
+Project D01 aims to provide ex-ante land use and land cover (LULC) scenarios reflecting different socio-economic developments.
+This scenarios with an annual resolution up to 2050 provide results at continental scale with sub-national detail for the Euro-Cordex domain.
+To consider interactions at regional and global scale due to market feedbacks, a recursive-dynamic global Computable General Equilibrium (CGE) model is applied for the scenario quantification.
+This model covers all sectors of the economy with detail relevant for land use and considers important drivers of structural change, such as income and demography dependent changes in consumption including diets.
+The storylines are developed based on the Shared Socio-Economic Pathways (SSPs) from the Intergovernmental Panel on Climate Change (IPCC).

 Graphical summary